 And not only that, but lots of people like to make their own.
 So I thought, why not give it a go myself!?

+After a lot of time spent scouring the internet for ideas and inspiration, I decided that a classic style would suit our house the best.
 This DIY summer wreath was surprising easy to put together and definitely provides a much needed pop of color for our porch.

 Here’s what you’ll need: